-Offshore workers injured on oil platforms or maritime vessels at or near the Port of Gulfport can turn to the skilled professionals at Arnold & Itkin LLP for the legal help they need.
-We represent maritime workers of all kinds, including shipyard workers, harbor workers, longshoremen, and seamen in Jones Act and all maritime law claims.
+Workers injured on oil platforms or maritime vessels at or near the Port of Gulfport can turn to the professionals at Arnold & Itkin for the legal help they need.
+Our Port of Gulfport attorneys represent maritime workers of all kinds, including shipyard workers, harbor workers, longshoremen, and seamen in Jones Act and all maritime law claims.
 In addition to aiding workers in Mississippi, we can offer our experienced guidance to American seamen worldwide.

 Long-term restoration and rebuilding plans from the damage to the port in 2005 by Hurricane Katrina could eventually make the Port of Gulfport one of the largest container ports in the nation.
 According to Port of the Future, state officials may use federal recovery money to expand the port's facilities and capabilities.

 An enhanced Port of Gulfport would provide jobs and economic recovery opportunities for the residents of Gulfport and the surrounding area.
-The Port of Gulfport could not come at a better time—a widened Panama Canal is scheduled to open in 2016, rebuilt to promote trade by doubling the capacity of the Canal.
+The Port of Gulfport could not come at a better time—a widened Panama Canal opened on June 26, 2017, rebuilt to promote trade by doubling the capacity of the Canal.

 The U.S. Coast Guard Station Gulfport provides maritime law enforcement and safety services, doing search and rescue missions when necessary.
 The Coast Guard Station Gulfport is responsible for 52 nautical miles of coastline along the gulf as well as Back Bay and Pass Christian bayous, with an overall 2,000-square-mile operating area.

 Station Gulfport search and rescue missions range from responding to reports of minor disabled vessels, to medical emergencies and vessels sinking.
-Maritime law enforcement missions include narcotics interdiction, fishery enforcement and to inspecting safety gear on commercial vessels.
-Gulfport, Mississippi, occupies a prime spot on Mississippi Gulf Coast with almost seven miles of man-made white sandy beaches along the Gulf of Mexico.
+Maritime law enforcement missions include narcotics interdiction, fishery enforcement, and inspecting safety gear on commercial vessels.
+Gulfport, Mississippi, occupies a prime spot on the Mississippi Gulf Coast with almost seven miles of man-made white sandy beaches along the Gulf of Mexico.

-At our firm, we have successfully recovered billions of dollars.
+At Arnold & Itkin, we have won $20+ billion for our clients.
 We fight hard to protect the rights of injured seamen and are not afraid of going up against large oil corporations and insurance companies.
-Our maritime injury team serves all workers at the Port of Gulfport and throughout Mississippi.
-Feel free to call us when you need help.
+Our maritime lawyers serve all workers at the Port of Gulfport and throughout Mississippi.
+Feel free to call our accident attorneys when you need help!